JohnoKing/timelim/README.md

 `  -y, --years         Number of years`
 `  -?, --help          Display this text`

-Timelim will also accept suffix arguments such as `10h` for 10 hours when used in place of the above options.
+Timelim also accepts suffix arguments such as `10h` for 10 hours when used in place of the above options.

 ## Examples
 Sleep for 2 seconds with verbose output (when run as sleep):